 The mission of ConnectALL is to build New York State's digital infrastructure and connect all New Yorkers through the internet.
 The ConnectALL Office oversees the statewide digital equity plan and administers over $1 billion in public investments across the state.
 The ConnectALL Office leads a multi-agency effort that includes:

-- Statewide Digital Equity Plan and grant program to support New Yorker's use of the internet to participate in our society, democracy and economy.
+- State Digital Equity Program to support New Yorker's use of the internet to participate in our society, democracy and economy.
+See SDEP Guidelines.

-- Rural Broadband Grant Program for areas that lack broadband infrastructure.
+- ConnectALL Deployment Program for areas that lack broadband infrastructure.

-- Local Connectivity Planning and 21st Century Municipal Infrastructure Grant Program for municipalities, non-profits, and other entities to construct open and accessible public broadband infrastructure.
+- Rural and Local Assistance Program and Municipal Infrastructure Program for municipalities, non-profits, and other entities to construct open and accessible public broadband infrastructure.
+See RLAP Guidelines and MIP Guidelines.

 - Affordable Housing Connectivity Program, a partnership with New York Homes and Community Renewal to retrofit affordable housing with broadband installations as part of the agency's overall housing plan.